 Rhea partnered with her husband, Lawton Chiles, during his 55 years of public service.
 Lawton served as a Florida State Representative, United States Senator and the Governor of Florida.
 Rhea served as the president and CEO of Florida House from 1973 until 1988.

-Rhea is also a practicing artist.
-Her watercolor called Window to Washington, depicting the beautiful view of the Capitol from the house's upstairs window, is the artistic signature of Florida House.
+Rhea was also a practicing artist.
+Her watercolor titled Window to Washington, depicting the beautiful view of the Capitol from the house's upstairs window, is the artistic signature of Florida House.